John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

 Too much debt in the private sector can create a financial crisis.
 This point is supported by work by Professor Steve Keen, Professor Minsky, and Professor Ann Pettifor.
 Here is a video by Prof. Keen youtu.be/aWgjM31Ss5I?a (copy and then put in your browser).
 Ann Pettifor and Prof. Keen have many other videos posted on UTube, and on the internet.
 Their books are also available at Amazon.com They explain the technical basis of the argument about how money is created, how excessive private sector debt can create a financial crisis, and why money should be a part of our economic modeling.

 I present a possible cause and solution to the problem of excessive debt (money) creation in the private sector.
-Main St. needs this information, and the 2% Appreciation/Inflation Tax Policy change now to create a sustainable recovery before the economy begins to heat up again, and another financial crisis is created.
+Main St. needs this information, and the 2% Appreciation/Inflation Tax Policy change now to create a sustainable recovery before the economy begins to heat up again, and another financial crisis or recession is created.

 We also need to resolve the underwater mortgage problem that is creating a drag on Main Street’s economy.
 The capital gains tax on primary homes should be taxed at the same rate as other long-term gains income to prevent another bubble from forming in the primary home market.
 The underwater portion of all underwater mortgages should be reduced as outlined in the article on this site. ” Underwater Mortgages Resolved Without Excessively Inflating Asset And Primary Home Prices”

-We still want to purchase products to have a reasonable standard of living, but we are purchasing them from other countries, improving their wealth, and standard of living, while our middle class is shrinking.
+We still want to buy products to have a reasonable standard of living, but we are purchasing them from other countries, improving their wealth, and standard of living, while our middle class is shrinking.
 If we had enacted the 2% Policy 50 years ago, our exports would be more competitive in the world market.
 We could reduce our trade deficit.
 Our nation’s trade deficit is making our nation into a debtor nation, and most of us are becoming poorer.

 If it is necessary for the US Treasury to release the money the Fed returns to federal government, then the Congress should earmark the money to be used to decrease unpaid balances of all underwater mortgages of primary homes, as outlined in the previously mentioned article posted on this site.
 All the fines that financial institutions pay the federal, and state governments relating to the primary home bubble, should also be earmarked for the same purpose to remove the economic drag that the underwater mortgages are exerting on our economy.

 Many people want the Fed to control the quantity of money in our economy, and let the market determine interest rates.
-If the quantity of money is fixed at a certain amount, as when our economy was using the “Gold Standard” interest rates rose causing unemployment and recessions to be created.
+If the supply of money is fixed at a certain amount, as when our economy was using the “Gold Standard” interest rates rose causing unemployment and recessions to be created.
 Our economy uses fiat money.
-Fiat money expansion needs different policies too manage the money supply.
-It is demand for credit during the boom cycle that causes interest rates to rise.
+Fiat money expansion needs different policies to manage the money supply.
+It is demand for credit during the boom cycle that can cause interest rates to rise.
 To help prevent wide swings in interest rates, we need to reduce speculation with credit by automatically changing the tax code during the boom cycle to help prevent a financial crisis, and economic bubbles before they are created.
 If we continue to encourage people with the tax code, to use excessive credit during the boom cycle, our economy will continue to repeat the gloom, boom, and doom cycles that it has been experiencing for the last 100 years.
 The income and the wealth of our nation will continue to flow to the people at the top of the economic ladder during these boom and bust cycles.

 Please read the other articles on this blog at http://www.taxpolicyusa.wordpress.com for more information.